LoicBersier/Haha-yes/README.md

 2. install wine
 3. install Xvfb & run `Xvfb :0 -screen 0 1024x768x16 &`

-You can now use the python script [buildConfig.py](buildConfig.py) to build a config.json ( Might be outdated )

 ## Built With

 * [Discord.JS](https://github.com/discordjs/discord.js) - The discord api used